gvellut/jncep/README.md

 That file will be created by the tool if it doesn't exist.

-Note: On `jncep v41` and before, the configuration folder was at a different location (and will be kept there by default if you have upgraded `jncep` from such a version).
+**Note**: On `jncep v41` and before, the configuration folder was at a different location (and will be kept there by default if you have upgraded `jncep` from such a version).
 See the paragaph about the [Configuration folder](#configuation-folder) in the documentation on the `config` command.

 The `tracked.json` file can be updated manually with a text editor if really needed but should generally be left alone (or the `jncep` could malfunction).